 Problem #7 - The Lower Valve Body/Channel Plate

 Lastly, and not least, the transfer plate of the transmission is the lower half of the valve body.
 It simply directs oil about the valve body in a convoluted fashion.
 There are two problems with this plate, both design and quality.
 The design is inefficient because it endorses limitation to potential line pressure capabilities by forcing oil directly to the PRV bore of the pump for relief.

 The quality concern is that this is the softest metal used anywhere in the 68RFE Transmission.
 It is incredibly soft and will flex aggressively over time.
-For customers considering products like our Bulletproof68 kit, a billet channel plate is a must if you plan to run added line pressure, even for reliability reasons.
+For customers considering products like our Project Carbon™ 68RFE Valve Body Upgrade Kit, a billet channel plate is a must if you plan to run added line pressure, even for reliability reasons.

 The solution here, as pictured above, is very complex, one must precision machine this plate to perfection on a CNC machine, later being cleaned of excess metal waste and then flattened using a laser.
 Further, one must modify the oil circuitry by hand to create a relief before the PRV bore enabling higher pressure without modifying the pump, whilst maintaining proper oil geometry across the rest of the unit.
 Our Formula One Billet Channel Plate is a direct solution for these known ailments.

 Optimally, aftermarket plates like our’s often come with modifications pre-made and are manufactured from high quality billet materials that are design to be totalitarian and life-long solutions that never fail.
 These are called “Billet Channel Plates” and are critical.
 Our flagship Formula One Valve Body is warrantied for life because of this specific modification, tandem with our NeverLeak valves.
 It encompasses all of these solutions in one ready to bolt in package.
 One can read more here: